Happening Tuesday at the York Fair

-It’s senior citizen day at the York Fair and Courtesy of the Pennsylvania Lottery, seniors are admitted free from noon to 4 p.m. when they show their Medicare Card.
+It’s Senior Citizen Day at the York Fair.
+Courtesy of the Pennsylvania Lottery, seniors will be admitted free from noon to 4 p.m. when they show their Medicare card.

 There are some York Fair fun facts that you might not know.
 Heres a link to the website for more. https://yorkfair.org/our-history/